italia/design-react-kit/README.EN.md

 ## Browsers support

-In the Developers Italia documentation, within the Section [6.3.1.2.1.
-Supporto browser](https://docs.italia.it/italia/designers-italia/design-linee-guida-docs/it/2020.1/doc/user-interface/lo-sviluppo-di-un-interfaccia-e-i-web-kit.html#strumenti), there's a list of supported browsers for this Design Kit.
+As stated on the Guidelines for Public Services Design, within the Section [6.3.1.2.1.
+Supporto browser](https://docs.italia.it/italia/designers-italia/design-linee-guida-docs/it/2020.1/doc/user-interface/lo-sviluppo-di-un-interfaccia-e-i-web-kit.html#strumenti), here's a list of supported browsers for this Design Kit.
 The list is here available in the `browserslist` format:

 ```json
 "browserslist": [
     "defaults",